justinkelly/primo-misspell/ReadMe.md

 ### Why

-Primo comes with only 130 misspellings, by merging in the Wikipedia source this brings it to over 4,000 and by combining your own misspellings file you can customise this as much as you want
+Primo comes with only 130 misspellings and if you review your primo search queries logs you'll see a lot of common misspellings that aren't covered by Primo.
+By merging in the Wikipedia source this brings it to over **4,000** and by combining your own misspellings file you can customise this as much as you want

 Here is a screenshot of it in action
 ![Primo Yotube misspelling example](http://i.minus.com/ibf7h8VFi2cDkM.png)

-The yotube=>youtube comes from the wikipedia list, this is an example of a usefull misspelling that ExLibris are unlikely to include
+The yotube=>youtube comes from the wikipedia list, this is an example of a useful misspelling that ExLibris are unlikely to include

 ### How to run
     ./merge_primo_misspell.pl